TeamHortus/JsonHttpClientWiFi/README.md

 # JsonHttpClientWiFi

-Uses the Arduino JSON library example "JsonHttpCli kdkThis example is changed to use WiFi Sheild instead of Ethernet.\n Code is tested and MKR1000 Ardu
+Uses the Arduino JSON library example "JsonHttpClient".
+This example is changed to use WiFi Sheild instead of Ethernet.
+Code is tested on MKR1000 Arduino.